HL7/davinci-epdx/input/pagecontent/payertopayerexchange.md

 The Exchange of all of a member's clinical data, as scoped by USCDI version 1 and represented in FHIR by US Core 3.1.1, is a requirement of the CMS Interoperability Rule.

-All PDex Payer-to-Payer FHIR-based data exchanges in this IG will be limited to the exchange of data for a single member.
-Data Exchange for groups of Members is outside the current scope of this IG.
-Management of attribution lists for exchange of data for groups of members may be considered in a future version of the IG.
+Payers **MAY** choose to implement Payer-to-Payer Excchange for a single member by following the content provided in this section of the IG.

+Payers **SHALL** implement the Bulk Payer-to-Payer Exchange detailed in this IG on the [Payer-to-Payer Bulk Exchange](payertopayerbulkexchange.html) page to exchange information for multiple members.
+Bulk Payer-to-Payer Exchange
+**MAY** be used to exchange data for a SINGLE member.

-Payer-to-Payer exchange can be accomplished by three methods.
-Clients wishing to retrieve data should consult the Data Provider's Server Capability Statement to determine which methods are made available by the data holder.
+Payer-to-Payer exchange for a single member **MAY** be accomplished by three methods.
+Clients wishing to retrieve data **SHOULD** consult the Data Provider's Server Capability Statement to determine which methods are made available by the data holder.
-Each retrieval method **SHALL** be preceded by the use of the following interaction to match a member and provide consent:
+Each retrieval method for a single member **SHALL** be preceded by the use of the following interaction to match a member and provide consent:

 ### Member Match with Consent